SPS-L/TDNetGen/README.md

 1. Before using the toolbox, it is necessary to download Matpower from http://www.pserc.cornell.edu/matpower/

 2. In the file 'parameters.m', change the parameter 'matpower_path' to direct to the downloaded matpower folder (absolute or relative path).
-This tool has been tested with Matpower 6.0, newer versions should be compatible but not tested

-3. Change the other parameters in 'parameters.m' according to the system that you want to generate
+3. Change the other parameters in 'parameters.m' according to the system that you want to generate.

 4. Run 'main.m'